 Partas has a voluntary board drawn from its membership.
 The current members are as follows:

-Barbara Quinn - Vice Chairperson
+Barbara Quinn - Chairperson

 Barbara Quinn has been associated with Partas for over 15 years and has been on the Board since the late nineteen nineties.
 Barbara opened Tallaght’s first Recruitment Consultancy in 1990 and became an active member of the then Tallaght Chamber of Commerce which has grown and developed to the South Dublin Chamber.

 Her work with Partas has informed her interest in developing people’s skills and careers and her major interest in developing Entrepreneurs.
 She is also a Board Member of the Tallaght Trust Fund a fund designed to help entrepreneurs to access business finance.

 Aidan Thomas is the Vice Chairperson of Partas and a resident of Tallaght for thirty-seven years.
 Although a member of the management board of Partas (GTW) since the mid eighties he would be more identified with the Tallaght Welfare Society where he has been a member of the management board since its foundation and has served as its chairperson.
 He is also a board member of the Community Information Service (CIC), and was a member of the St Vincent de Paul for seventeen years.
 His experience includes working in Dublin's 'Strumpet City' inner city tenements.
 The issue of social justice is very much to the forefront of his involvement, and in this connection he has organised seminars, and has written papers on the subject, and the consequences of marginalisation.

 Aidan is a keen follower of the Dubs who he believes have a divine right to win 'Sam' at least every second year (unfortunately there are others who do not concur with this view).